 Raiffa also addressed the ethical challenges of negotiation.
 In 1979, the Harvard Crimson reported that he concluded his Harvard Business School negotiation course by telling his students, “When we see we could improve our profit or further maximize our desired result, we might ask, Is this a ‘dirty’ dollar or a ‘clean’ one that we could earn here?
 What would happen if everybody did this?
 Would we be able to sleep at night if we did this?
 How would we feel if we had to explain this to our families?”

 After his retirement from Harvard in 1994, Raiffa and his wife, Estelle, to whom he was married for 71 years, moved to Arizona.
 There, Raiffa dug into his wealth of ideas.
 “I had the luxury of doing exactly what I wanted, and my files were full of partially done projects,” he wrote in a memoir.
 “I became animated once again and realized I would continue what I did pre-retirement—only with fewer interruptions.”

 Making smart choices

-In his book with John S. Hammond and Ralph L. Keeney, Smart Choices: A Practical Guide to Making Better Decisions (HBS Press, 1999), Howard Raiffa presented an eight-step decision-making model that can be applied to any important decision:
+In his book with John S. Hammond and Ralph L. Keeney, Smart Choices: A Practical Guide to Making Better Decisions, Howard Raiffa presented an eight-step decision-making model that can be applied to any important decision:

-8. Consider linked decisions.
-The choices you make today could very well affect those you face tomorrow, and your goals for tomorrow affect your choices today, note Raiffa and his colleagues.
-Gather the information you will need to resolve choices you will likely face in the future before making short-term decisions.
+- Consider linked decisions.
+The choices you make today could very well affect those you face tomorrow, and your goals for tomorrow affect your choices today.
+Gather the information you need to resolve choices you will likely face in the future before making short-term decisions.